qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

 and the modeler dialog closed, to allow the toolbox to refresh its contents.

-When using the editor to execute a model, any non-default value will be saved in the inputs.
-This mean that executing the model at a later time from the editor will have the dialog prefilled with those value on any subsequent run.
+When using the editor to execute a model, any non-default values will be saved in the inputs.
+This means that executing the model at a later time from the editor will have the dialog prefilled with those values on any subsequent run.

 Definition of Model Variables
 -----------------------------